Warning

 $ mulled-list --source docker --not-singularity --blacklist blacklist.txt --file output.txt

 The list of containers will be saved as output.txt.
-The (optional) --blacklist option may be used to exclude containers which should not included in the output; blacklist.txt should contain a list of the ‘blacklisted’ containers, each on a new line.
+The (optional) --blacklist option may be used to exclude containers which should not be included in the output; blacklist.txt should contain a list of the ‘blacklisted’ containers, each on a new line.

 The generated containers should also be tested.
 This can be achieved by affixing --testing test-output.log to the mulled-update-singularity-containers command: